 An important part of the school campus in the books and movies has to be the Hogwarts lake, also called Black Lake or Great Lake.
-The real-life Loch Shiel, located near Fort William and right by the Glenfinnan Viaduct, was used to represent it.
+The real-life Loch Shiel, located near Fort William and close to Glenfinnan Viaduct, was used to represent it.

 In many of the films, you’ll be able to admire this dark lake and its stunning surroundings.
-And it was used to shoot the underwater task of the Triwizard Tournament in the Goblet of Fire.
-Although we can’t confirm or deny if there are Merpeople in Loch Shiel!
+It was also used to shoot the underwater task of the Triwizard Tournament in the Goblet of Fire.
+Although we can’t confirm or deny if there are Merpeople in Loch Shiel.

 To take in Loch Shiel in all its beauty, we recommend stopping at Glenfinnan.
-Which you’ll probably do anyway based on the previous filming location!
-From here you can also visit the Glenfinnan Monument and Visitor Centre located right by the water.
+You’ll probably do this anyway based on the previous filming location.
+From here, you can also visit the Glenfinnan Monument and nearby Visitor Centre.

 - Dive into local history with a cultural tour of Scotland